ritvaj/b2b-saas-user-activation-analysis/README.md

 Why Activation Matters

+Retention
-Activation is a leading indicator of retention because users who experience value early are more likely to return.
+Users who experience value early are more likely to return and continue using the product.

+Revenue Potential
-It is also closely tied to revenue potential, as activated users are more likely to upgrade, expand usage, or bring additional team members into the product.
+Activated users are more likely to upgrade, expand usage, or bring additional team members into the product.

-Finally, activation reflects product–market fit.
+Product–Market Fit
 Difficulty reaching activation often signals unclear value, high friction, or misalignment between user expectations and product design.

 ---